thautwarm/MLStyle.jl/docs/src/syntax/adt.md

 @data public Exp{T} begin

-    # The symbol referes to some variable in current context.
+    # The symbol refers to some variable in current context.
     Sym{A}    :: Symbol => Exp{A}

     # Value.